revoltmedia/lando-bedrock-nextjs-starter/README.md

-# Lando-Bedrock Starter
+# Lando-Bedrock-NextJS Starter

-A starter with Lando & Bedrock configured to work together.
+A starter with Lando, Bedrock & NextJS configured to work together as a static generated site with WordPress backend.

+Forked from [lando-bedrock-starter](https://github.com/revoltmedia/lando-bedrock-starter) with additional configuration for a NextJS frontend.

 ## Getting Started